 Key Infrastructure and Warfighting Capabilities

 The Middle East is critically situated geographically.
 Two-thirds of the world’s population lives within an eight-hour flight from the Gulf region, making it accessible from most other regions of the globe.
-The Middle East also contains some of the world’s most critical maritime choke points, such as the Suez Canal and the Strait of Hormuz.
+The Middle East also contains some of the world’s most critical maritime choke points, including the Suez Canal and the Strait of Hormuz.

 The U.S. has access to several airfields in the region.
 The primary air hub for U.S. forces is Al Udeid Air Base in Qatar.
 Other airfields include Ali Al Salem Air Base, Kuwait; Al Dhafra, UAE; Al Minhad, UAE; Isa, Bahrain; Eskan Village Air Base, Saudi Arabia; Muscat, Oman; Thumrait, Oman; and Masirah Island, Oman, in addition to the commercial airport at Seeb, Oman.
 In the past, the U.S. has used major airfields in Iraq, including Baghdad International Airport and Balad Air Base, as well as Prince Sultan Air Base in Saudi Arabia.

 - The Suez Canal.
-In 2018, more than 1.1 billion tons of cargo transited the canal, averaging about 50 ships each day.83 Considering that the canal itself is 120 miles long but only 670 feet wide, this is an impressive amount of traffic.
+In 2021, more than 20,000 ships transited the Suez Canal—an average of 55 ships per day.110 Considering that the canal itself is 120 miles long but only 670 feet wide, this is an impressive amount of traffic.
 The Suez Canal is important to Europe because it provides access to oil from the Middle East.
 It also serves as an important strategic asset, as it is used routinely by the U.S. Navy to move surface combatants between the Mediterranean Sea and the Red Sea.
+Thanks to a bilateral arrangement between Egypt and the United States, the U.S. Navy enjoys priority access to the canal.111

-- Thanks to a bilateral arrangement between Egypt and the United States, the U.S. Navy enjoys priority access to the canal.84 However, the journey through the narrow waterway is no easy task for large surface combatants.
-The canal was not constructed with the aim of accommodating 90,000-ton aircraft carriers and therefore exposes a larger ship to attack.
+- The journey through the narrow waterway is no easy task for large surface combatants.
+The canal was not constructed with the aim of accommodating 100,000-ton aircraft carriers and therefore exposes a larger ship to attack.
 For this reason, different types of security protocols are followed, including the provision of air support by the Egyptian military.112 These security protocols, however, are not foolproof.
 In April 2021, the Suez Canal was closed for more than 11 days after a container ship blocked the waterway, creating a 360-ship traffic jam that disrupted almost 13 percent of global maritime traffic.
 This crisis proves that ever-larger container ships transiting strategic choke points are prone to accidents that can lead to massive disruptions of both global maritime trade and U.S. maritime security.113

 - Bab el-Mandeb Strait.
 The Bab el-Mandeb Strait is a strategic waterway located between the Horn of Africa and Yemen that links the Red Sea to the Indian Ocean.
 Exports from the Persian Gulf and Asia destined for Western markets must pass through the strait en route to the Suez Canal.
-Because the Bab el-Mandeb Strait is 18 miles wide at its narrowest point, passage is limited to two channels for inbound and outbound shipments.88
+Because the Bab el-Mandeb Strait is 18 miles wide at its narrowest point, passage is limited to two channels for inbound and outbound shipments.117

-- Maritime Prepositioning of Equipment and Supplies.
+Maritime Prepositioning of Equipment and Supplies.
 The U.S. military has deployed noncombatant maritime prepositioning ships (MPS) containing large amounts of military equipment and supplies in strategic locations from which they can reach areas of conflict relatively quickly as associated U.S. Army or Marine Corps units located elsewhere arrive in the area.
 The British Indian Ocean Territory of Diego Garcia, an island atoll, hosts the U.S. Naval Support Facility Diego Garcia, which supports prepositioning ships that can supply Army or Marine Corps units deployed for contingency operations in the Middle East.

 For the foreseeable future, the Middle East region will remain a key focus for U.S. military planners.
 Once considered relatively stable, mainly because of the ironfisted rule of authoritarian regimes, the area is now highly unstable and a breeding ground for terrorism.

 Many of the borders created after World War I are under significant stress.
-In countries like Iraq, Libya, Syria, and Yemen, the supremacy of the nation-state is being challenged by non-state actors who wield influence, power, and resources comparable to those of small states.
+In countries like Iraq, Lebanon, Libya, Syria, and Yemen, the supremacy of the nation-state is being challenged by non-state actors that wield influence, power, and resources comparable to those of small states.
 The region’s principal security and political challenges are linked to the unrealized aspirations of the Arab Spring, surging transnational terrorism, and meddling by Iran, which seeks to extend its influence in the Islamic world.
 These challenges are made more difficult by the Arab–Israeli conflict, Sunni–Shia sectarian divides, the rise of Iran’s Islamist revolutionary nationalism, and the proliferation of Sunni Islamist revolutionary groups.